myw/poetry-diagrams/README.md

 Generate diagrams of the vocal patterns of poetry.

-poetry-diagrams is an attempt by me to learn Haskell while making something interesting and beautiful.
+`poetry-diagrams` is an attempt to learn Haskell while making something interesting and beautiful.
 It takes properties from the sound files of poetry recordings and use that information to make graphics.